Ceterai/Enternia/.meta/wiki/tenants.md

 Tags: `alta` (8), `office` (18)

-An alta working with papers.
-While the uniform is not native to altas, she wears it as part of her mission.
+An alta in human clothes.
+Some might not spot the difference.

 </td></tr>